 With a degree in one of SNHU's social science programs, you'll gain a thorough understanding of the forces working behind the scenes of society and be exposed to a systems-level approach to analyzing the issues we face today.
 We'll also help broaden your knowledge and gain the communication, analytical and research skills that employers demand.
-Whether you want to earn a degree to break into a new field, advance your career or pursue a lifelong passion, our social science programs will give you the tools and knowledge you need to succeed.

 Explore our social science degrees today.

 Frequently Asked Questions